duffelhq/duffel-api-javascript/examples/with-next/README.md

-# TypeScript Next.js example
+# TypeScript Next.js with Duffel API example

-This is a really simple project that shows the usage of Next.js with TypeScript.
+This is a really simple project that shows how to use Next.js with Duffel's API client library and TypeScript.

 ## How to use it?